University of Arizona Global Campus: Sale to the University of Arizona (2023)

+In 2023, University of Arizona faced a financial crisis, allegedly "losing track of more than $240 million through accounting errors and flawed financial projections."
+Subsequent investigative reporting by The Arizona Republic linked much of the crisis to the university's purchase of Ashford University, accusing university administrators of knowing that Ashford was experiencing "a downward enrollment spiral that began years before [the purchase] and dismal graduation and retention rates".

+In 2024, the US Department of Education discussed a claw back of funds related to borrower defense to repayment fraud claims against the school.

 Leadership

-The current President of University of Arizona Global Campus is Paul Pastorek, a former Superintendent of Louisiana Public Schools and an advocate for charter schools.
+The first president of University of Arizona Global Campus was Paul Pastorek, a former Superintendent of Louisiana Public Schools and an advocate for charter schools.
+Pastorek was removed in December 2023 amid financial difficulties.

+No president has been named since the removal of Pastorek in December 2023.
+The interim Senior Vice Provost of Online Initiatives and current administrator overseeing UAGC is Gary Packard Jr.

 Funding and student aid

 The former Ashford University received approximately 95% of its money from the US federal government, including $41 million from military tuition assistance and $26 million from GI Bill funds.
-Ashford University has partnered with more than 100 companies to offer tuition discounts and a limited number of full-tuition grants.
-Partner companies include T-Mobile, Bridgestone, Hewlett Packard, Zurich Insurance Group, and Comcast.
+Ashford University partnered with more than 100 companies to offer tuition discounts and a limited number of full-tuition grants.
+Partner companies included T-Mobile, Bridgestone, Hewlett-Packard, Zurich Insurance Group, and Comcast.
 More than 1,000 students used the full tuition grant to get a degree at Ashford.

 Academics

-According to the National Center for Education Statistics, in 2019–2020 Ashford University employed 119 full-time faculty and 2,006 part-time faculty.
+According to the National Center for Education Statistics, in 2022 Ashford University employed 122 full-time faculty and 1,680 part-time faculty.
 The university consists of five colleges: Forbes School of Business and Technology, College of Education, College of Health, Human Services, and Science, College of Liberal Arts and Honors College.